techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 When we pulled into his complex, I offered to pick him up the next morning.
 The only caveat was, I wake up at 4:00 AM, and begin my commute into the office at around 6:30 AM (mainly to beat traffic, but mostly to avoid Texas heat).
 What's interesting is that this picking up/dropping off has become a part of my commute - it became a routine for me, and I imagine it will be this way until he has established his own car situation.

-On more than one occasion, we'll discuss software-related topics such as things like Node, security, async Javascript, microservices, etc. These have been fascinating conversations because there's a lot about tech that I still don't know.
+On more than one occasion, we'll discuss software-related topics such as things like Node, security, async Javascript, micro-services, etc. These have been fascinating conversations because there's a lot about tech that I still don't know.
 But, more importantly, this has also afforded us the chance to establish a friendship, exchange ideas, share stories of each other's culture, and answer questions about our team.

 And while this I truly believe that this has made up for our lack of an on-boarding process, I still think the entire situation would've been _that much better_ had we planned something.